bitmanic/autocomplete-tailwind/README.md

 # atom-tailwindcss

+### 🚨 DEPRECATED 🚨

+**I no longer use Atom, so I have no need to maintain this package.
+Feel free to contribute PRs or fork this repo.
+Thanks!** ✌️

+---

 __NOTE:__ This package is forked from [vinkla/autocomplete-tailwind](https://github.com/vinkla/autocomplete-tailwind), where it has been archived and abandoned by the previous owner.

 The project is now in a state of maintenance; there is no active development.
 If you're here because you are using this project but the completions list is not up to date, feel free to make a pull request!